kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 established that [timely-dataflow](http://github.com/frankmcsherry/timely-dataflow)
 rocks.
 We have shown it
-was allowing us to crunch data with one order of magnitude cost-efficiency that redshift or Spark on EC2.
+was allowing us to crunch data with one order of magnitude cost-efficiency that Redshift or Spark on EC2.

 Timely is great, but it can be a bit intimidating.
 It's lower-level than Spark, bringing us a bit to the Hadoop manual map/reduce era.
 So this week, we